 Image source: Gallery 5

 Why not take a stroll to Atherton Chinatown just 500m away and enjoy a piece of Atherton’s history?
 Chinatown is open from Wednesday – Saturday (9am-1pm).
-Our guests receive a special voucher to use at the Temple so please remember to ask for yours at Reception on check in.
+Guests receive a special voucher to use at the Temple, so please remember to ask for yours at Reception on check-in.

 As the sun begins to set, make sure to pay a visit to Platypus Park, just 500m from the Hou Wang Temple.
 A number of small platypuses living in the pond, which are regularly seen by our guests.
 Platypus Park also hosts the Atherton Markets on the 1st Saturday of the month.

-Approximately 5kms from our Park you will find the Bat Hospital Visitor Centre on the road to Herberton.
+Approximately 5kms from our Park you will find the Bat Hospital Visitor Centre.
 Meet the real stars of the night at this world-class facility for the rehabilitation of bats.
-Standard opening hours are 3pm-6pm, open all year round, but bookings are essential from October to May and for tours outside of these hours.
+Standard opening hours are 3pm to 6pm, open all year round, but bookings are essential.

 Image source: Tolga Bat Hospital Facebook

 Why not visit the beautiful waterfalls?
 Drive out to Milla Milla via Malanda.
 Stop off at the Malanda Dairy Centre for a tour and make sure you spend time in the fabulous coffee shop attached to it.